How to Oil a Ceiling Fan Without Taking It Down

 Do Ceiling Fans Need to Be Oiled?

-While lubricating your fan without taking it down is relatively easy, you might be wondering if it’s necessary in the first place.
+While lubricating your fan without taking it down is relatively easy, you must be wondering whether you need to do it in the first place.
 Mainly, just like any other machine that generates a squeaking noise because of excessive friction, a ceiling fan also needs adequate lubrication.

-But, if your fan was manufactured before 1970, it probably does not have sealed ball bearings.
-As a result, the constant friction can wear down the bearings and lead to inefficient fan operation.
+But, if your fan is manufactured anytime before 1970, it probably does not have sealed ball bearings.
+This means that constant friction can wear the bearings down, resulting in inefficient fan operation.

 So, to restore its smooth and effortless movement, the ball bearings will need regular greasing.